rissaott/spog-automated-vocal-analyses-cp/README.md

 This repo is associated with the paper "Can automated vocal analyses over child-centered audio recordings be used to predict speech-language development?"

-The following files were used for preprocessing of audio and statistical analysis.
+The following files were used for preprocessing of audio and statistical analysis:

+## 1. Audio Preprocessing
-get_CHN_clips.py
+1. get_CHN_clips.py
 - takes in raw audio and retrieves CHN clips based on timestamps in the .its file for the corresponding recording

-chop_CHN_clips.py
+2. chop_CHN_clips.py
 - chops each CHN clip into a 500ms bit, appending any remainder <200ms onto the last utterance
 - stores metadata of all utterances
     - unique utterance id